 So often we get calls after a family tried to do this on their own and there just isn’t enough for a sale or they have been cherrypicked and stuck with a household full of stuff, a ton of work to prepare it for a sale, and no significant profit can be made.
 Why?
 “We don’t just sell junk.
 We sell the items people want and the junk sells along with it.
 If you don’t have items people want then your left with just junk!”
 If your not sure, let us do a walkthrough (a free no obligation consultation to help you decide the best route.)
 What’s it gonna hurt and it’s free!

-Remember, auctions don’t sell all of these little items they are designed for a handful of items and even then, most of the time consignment is ideal for those situations.
+Remember, auctions don’t sell all of these little items they are designed for a handful of cherry picked items.
+Don’t lose the value of all the little extras, it really does add up.

 Overuse of Auctions In Many Areas Still Going On.
 Why?

 Auctions are overly used in selling the common everyday household goods.
 Why are auction companies doing this?
 Well most auction companies require them to be “Absolute” (meaning no minimum is placed on the item) so someone can bid $5.00 on an item that should sell for $200.00 and they go home with this great item for basically a five dollar bill and you don’t even get the entire $5.00.
 Ouch!